SylviaOne/Repo-hub/README.md

-## Why did the knife dress up in a suit?
-Because it wanted to look sharp
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.